ronaldbradford/readyset-tutorial/show/README.md

 # Readyset SHOW Commands

 When connected to a Readyset cache, a number of `SHOW` commands can be used to retrieve meta information.
-[Documentation](https://readyset.io/docs/reference/command-reference#show)
+[Readyset Command Documentation](https://readyset.io/docs/reference/command-reference#show)

 If you are reviewing a Readyset cache setup, the following statements provide an overview of the setup, configuration and operation.